atpay/atpay_php/README.md

 This is the native PHP implementation of the AtPay Token Generator.
 It currently only supports the generation of [2-click Site Tokens](http://developer.atpay.com/v1/guides/accepting-cards/).

-Email Token generation is planned for the near future.

 ## Requirements

 * This library requires that the [PHP Sodium](https://github.com/alethia7/php-sodium) Extension be installed.